 A material’s magnetism may be used within a number of different areas.
 With the development of greener technology in society, the need of new and improved magnetic materials is expected to become even greater.
 Researchers from Uppsala University now present new discoveries involving the element neodymium.
-Neodymium appears to have a hitherto unknown form of magnetic order, built of a mixture of magnetic coils.
+Neodymium appears to have a hitherto unknown form of magnetic order, built of a mixture of magnetic spirals.

 The element neodymium is an important component in strong magnets used in many applications, from mobile phones to wind turbines.
 Despite these areas of use, magnetism in pure neodymium has perplexed the scientific community in more than a half century.
-Researchers from Uppsala University and Radboud University in the Netherlands have now shown that neodymium shows a hitherto unknown form of magnetic order, built of a mixture of magnetic coils.
+Researchers from Uppsala University and Radboud University in the Netherlands have now shown that neodymium shows a hitherto unknown form of magnetic order, built of a mixture of magnetic spirals.

 “Neodymium’s magnetism has been debated over a long time.
 Our results also show that the well-studied behaviour of spin glass can occur also in materials which are not disordered, which one previously thought.
-This means that there are driving forces behind these phenomena which have not yet been fully understood and reasonably there should be many other materials than neodymium that behave like spin coil glasses,” says Anders Bergman, researcher at the Department of Physics and Astronomy at Uppsala University.
+This means that there are driving forces behind these phenomena which have not yet been fully understood and reasonably there should be many other materials than neodymium that behave like spin spiral glasses,” says Anders Bergman, researcher at the Department of Physics and Astronomy at Uppsala University.

-“Now we have shown that the phenomenon spin coil glass itself exists and have a basic understanding of its cause but we want to go further and understand even more about the driving forces behind this phenomenon so we plan to continue studying both neodymium but also other materials which we believe may show similar behaviour,” says Diana Iuşan, researcher at the Department of Physics and Astronomy at Uppsala University.
+“Now we have shown that the phenomenon spin spiral glass itself exists and have a basic understanding of its cause but we want to go further and understand even more about the driving forces behind this phenomenon so we plan to continue studying both neodymium but also other materials which we believe may show similar behaviour,” says Diana Iuşan, researcher at the Department of Physics and Astronomy at Uppsala University.